-Any cookware with wooden parts, including cast iron skillets with wood handles, is not oven safe.
-Wood in a closed oven won't burst into flame until temperatures climb over 800 degrees Fahrenheit, according to Newton Ask a Scientist website, but wood creates a different fire hazard at lower temperatures well within the range of a conventional even.
+Cookware with wooden parts, including cast-iron skillets with wood handles, is not oven safe.
+Wood in a closed oven won't burst into flame until temperatures climb over 800 degrees Fahrenheit, but wood creates a different fire hazard at lower temperatures well within the range of a conventional even.
 At broiling temperatures, wood emits combustible gases that can suddenly ignite.
-At baking temperatures, wooden grips might split, making the cast iron cookware unsafe to handle.
+At baking temperatures, wooden grips might split, making a cast-iron skillet unsafe to handle.

 A gas flame reaches 1,400 degrees F, more than enough to melt an aluminum pan.
-Cast iron skillets keep their shape and strength at temperatures up to 1,700 degrees F. Left on a gas burner, a cast iron pan's wooden handle might catch fire, but the pan itself remains stable.
-Melamine resin grips withstand temperatures up to 300 degrees F, but wood products can only be used in an oven at warming temperatures, according to Tomlinson Industries.
+Cast-iron skillets keep their shape and strength at temperatures up to 1,700 degrees F. Left on a gas burner, a cast-iron pan's wooden handle might catch fire, but the pan itself remains stable.
+Melamine resin grips withstand temperatures up to 300 degrees F, but wood products can only be used in an oven at warming temperatures.
 Oven temperatures above 200 degrees F can affect the appearance and distort the shape of wood products.

 Seasoning Cast Iron